 Katie Ellen, Cowgirl Blues (Lauren) Anika Pyle's former band, Chumped, instantly became a touchstone for the recently-revitalized pop-punk scene following the release of their debut album, Teenage Retirement, in 2014.
 I saw them live at Baltimore's Metro Gallery a couple of months before they broke up.
 Reviewing the show, I highlighted Pyle's intensity despite the relatively small crowd: "four-minute songs became two-minute songs, two-minute songs lasted 45 seconds; they blasted through their set, not with a let’s get this over with sort of vibe (a la Speedy Ortiz), but with anger and resilience and an I need to get this full-blown Shakespearean catharsis out of me before I explode kind of energy."
 I predicted a future of tweenage hero worship and Hot Topic co-signs, a Green Day-like cross-generational appeal.
 But then they split up.

-Lil Peep, Come Over When You’re Sober (Part One) (self-released) Like media coverage of Kurt Cobain, every journalist writing about Lil Peep will address the way in which his music informed and even predicted his death.
+Lil Peep, Come Over When You’re Sober (Pt.
+1) (self-released) Like media coverage of Kurt Cobain, every journalist writing about Lil Peep will address the way in which his music informed and even predicted his death.
 You can't blame them, really—Peep was best known for rapping about two things: drugs and his death.

 Tragically, the former caused the latter.
 This undercuts his multi-layered appeal, though.
 Peep was unique, a reckless kid raised on the Internet, whose tastes were cultivated by YouTube uploads instead of whatever art-grasping scene was developing in some kid's basement at the time.
 He looked like Justin Bieber gone to seed, a handsome guy covered in mostly-horrible tattoos.
 Love him or hate him—and people expressed both feelings, in equal measure—you couldn't look away.